datahuborg/datahub/src/browser/static/docs/html/_sources/Collaborating on Data.txt

 To delete or edit a RLS security policy, navigate to the same page, and click the pencil (edit) or the trash can (delete).

 Row Level Security can also be applied on tables to ALL users in the database.
+To do this, in the grantee field, add "ALL".

+Similarly, RLS can be to data that is shared with the public.
-This is useful if you would only like to publicly publish a subset of a table's data.
-To do this, in the grantee field, add "ALL"
+This is useful if you would only like to publicly publish a subset of a table's data, but would still like privileged collaborators to access all of it.
+To do this, in the grantee field, add "PUBLIC".

 .. note:: Creating a RLS policy does not (by itself) allow collaborators to access a table.
 Users must also add collaborators via the collaborators menu described in the "Traditional Collaborators" section above.
 Row Level Security only provides an *additional* layer of specificity for what is shared.